ANCC Certification FAQs

 Silver Spring, MD 20910

-Q: How early can I submit my application?
+Q: How early can I submit my renewal application?

 A: Renewal applications may be submitted up to one year prior to the certification expiration date.

-Q: How many times can I use ACLS and PALS in a renewal cycle?
+Q: How many times can I use ACLS, PALS, BLS, NRP or similar in a renewal cycle?

 - Sponsored by organizations, agencies, or educational institutions accredited or approved by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), or the Commission on Dietetic Registration